madison-college-rails/git-workshop-spring-2014/BASICS.md

 # Create a text file named after your username.
 echo "The quick brown fox jumps over the lazy dog." > <USERNAME>.txt

-# You have changed the "working directory".
+# You have changed the "working tree".
 The change is untracked.
 git status

 # Show a diff of your untracked changes.